arista-netdevops-community/emea-ambassadors-containerlab-aug-2022/README.md

 # EMEA Ambassadors: Containerlab Session, Aug 2022

 > This repository is a step-by-step guide explaining how to build the demo lab presented on the Arista EMEA Ambassadors session, Aug 2022.
+The document is only focusing on cEOS use with Containerlab.
+For additional details please refer to [Containerlab documentation](https://containerlab.dev/quickstart/) or [GitHub repository](https://github.com/srl-labs/containerlab).
+> Appreciation to [Roman Dodin](https://netdevops.me) and other [cLab contributors](https://github.com/srl-labs/containerlab/graphs/contributors) for making the world a bit better place.

 - [EMEA Ambassadors: Containerlab Session, Aug 2022](#emea-ambassadors-containerlab-session-aug-2022)
   - [Prerequisites](#prerequisites)